mozilla/ichnaea/docs/deploy.rst

    bin/circusd circus.ini

-This command will launch 2 Python workers.
-From there you can access the service on port 7001.
+This command will launch 2 web server processes, one celery beat daemon and two celery worker processes.
+You can access the web service on port 7001.

 You can also run the service as a daemon: